Sewage treatment: Tertiary treatment

 Advanced sewage treatment generally involves three main stages, called primary, secondary and tertiary treatment but may also include intermediate stages and final polishing processes.
 The purpose of tertiary treatment (also called advanced treatment) is to provide a final treatment stage to further improve the effluent quality before it is discharged to the receiving water body or reused.
 More than one tertiary treatment process may be used at any treatment plant.
 If disinfection is practiced, it is always the final process.
 It is also called effluent polishing.
-Tertiary treatment may include biological nutrient removal (alternatively, this can be classified as secondary treatment), disinfection and removal of micropollutants, such as environmental persistent pharmaceutical pollutants.
+Tertiary treatment may include biological nutrient removal (alternatively, this can be classified as secondary treatment), disinfection and partly removal of micropollutants, such as environmental persistent pharmaceutical pollutants.

 Tertiary treatment is sometimes defined as anything more than primary and secondary treatment in order to allow discharge into a highly sensitive or fragile ecosystem such as estuaries, low-flow rivers or coral reefs.
 Treated water is sometimes disinfected chemically or physically (for example, by lagoons and microfiltration) prior to discharge into a stream, river, bay, lagoon or wetland, or it can be used for the irrigation of a golf course, greenway or park.
 If it is sufficiently clean, it can also be used for groundwater recharge or agricultural purposes.

 Sand filtration removes much of the residual suspended matter.
 Filtration over activated carbon, also called carbon adsorption, removes residual toxins.
 Micro filtration or synthetic membranes are used in membrane bioreactors and can also remove pathogens.

 Settlement and further biological improvement of treated sewage may be achieved through storage in large human-made ponds or lagoons.
 These lagoons are highly aerobic, and colonization by native macrophytes, especially reeds, is often encouraged.